khanna7/Sero-discordant_Couples/Code/Scratchpad/notes.md

 ## Identify serodiscordant couples

-### We can follow the following steps:
+### Follow the steps below.

 Before any intervention runs,
   *Add placeholder for edge-attribute "primary_sdp" for primary serodiscordant partnerships.

     At time of HBHCT,